electricimp/MAX17055/README.md

-# MAX170555 #
+# MAX17055 #

-The MAX17055 is a low power 7μA operating current fuel gauge IC that implements Maxim ModelGauge m5 EZ algorithm.
+The MAX17055 is a low power fuel gauge IC that implements Maxim ModelGauge m5 EZ algorithm.
 It measures voltage, current, and temperature to produce fuel gauge results.
+Typical power consumption is 7μA.

 **To add this library to your project, add the following to the top of your device code:**